Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 Ride Feel

 I haven’t had a chance to test these trainers yet, but 3M has an edge thanks to the virtual flywheel.
-It can simulate different road surfaces, making your rides more realistic.
+It can simulate different road surfaces, making the rides feel more realistic.

-The maximum resistance is irrelevant at this point, but below is a selection of the best bike trainers on the market and their maximum resistance.
+Maximum resistance is less relevant here, but below is a selection of the best trainers on the market and their specs.

-Another difference is that 3M can simulate flywheeling when riding downhill.
+Another difference is that the 3M can simulate coasting on downhills.
 However, when I tested NEO 2T, I noticed it “pulls legs.”
 It’s more difficult to pedal on it.
-So, if the 3M is the same, you should keep this in mind.
+So if the 3M has the same issue, keep that in mind.

 Winner: Tacx NEO 3M